 We hope that our supporters can put pressure on the international community to put an end to the suffering.
 They are our lifeline, and having a safe passage into east Aleppo will help us continue to do our job and treat people."

-MSF supports medical facilities in Aleppo city.
-It runs seven medical facilities across northern Syria and supports more than 150 health centres and hospitals across the country, many of them in besieged areas.
+MSF supports eight hospitals in Areppo city.
+It runs six medical facilities across northern Syria and supports more than 150 health centres and hospitals across the country, many of them in besieged areas.